8 Best call recorder apps for Android, iPhone, & computers in 2023

 Best call recorder app: Ooma

-Ooma is a small business VoIP service that started in 2004.
-While their Essentials plan ($19.95 per user per month) includes 50 features such as ring groups, digital fax, and a mobile app, you’ll need to upgrade to their Pro plan ($24.95 per user per month) to access call recordings, text messaging, and their desktop app.
+But many of these features are trapped behind multiple paywalls.
+While their Essentials plan ($19.95 per user per month) includes 50 features such as ring groups, digital fax, and a mobile app, you need to upgrade to their Pro plan ($24.95 per user per month) to access call recordings, text messaging, and the desktop app.

 Ooma pricing plans